gustwindjs/gustwind/htmlisp/README.md

 ## Components

 Within components, `props` field is available within the context.
-[Check Breezewind](/breezewind) to understand this functionality better.
 On a high level it is comparable to how React and other libraries work so that components can encapsulate specific functionality and may be reused across projects easily.

 ## Slots